Avaiga/taipy/README.md

       entrypoint for configuring a Taipy Core application.
     - `logger`: Taipy logger.
     - `tests`: Unit tests following the `taipy/` structure.
-- `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _taipy-toolkit_.
+- `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _taipy-config_.
-- `CONTRIBUTING.md`: Instructions to contribute to _taipy-toolkit_.
+- `CONTRIBUTING.md`: Instructions to contribute to _taipy-config_.
-- `INSTALLATION.md`: Instructions to install _taipy-toolkit_.
+- `INSTALLATION.md`: Instructions to install _taipy-config_.
 - `LICENSE`: The Apache 2.0 License.
 - `Pipfile`: File used by the Pipenv virtual environment to manage project dependencies.
 - `README.md`: Current file.
-- `setup.py`: The setup script managing building, distributing, and installing _taipy-toolkit_.
+- `setup.py`: The setup script managing building, distributing, and installing _taipy-config_.
 - `tox.ini`: Contains test scenarios to be run.